NickLarsenNZ/nicklarsennz-blog/Part 0. Kubernetes from scratch.md

 ## The series

-In this series, I hope to work through running each of the necessary components of Kubernetes, and devloping a deployment model.
+In this series, I hope to work through running each of the necessary components of Kubernetes, and developing a deployment model.

 This series includes:

 - Part 0: Kubernetes Architecture
 - [Part 1: Kubernetes API Server up and running][part-1]

 The approach I would like to take (we'll see when we're through) is to utilise existing tooling and Kubernetes clusters managed outside of our team.
-Roughly put, master services will run on an existing Kubernetes cluster, deployed by Helm (like most of our other deployments), and woker nodes can be attached and removed as needed.
+Roughly put, master services will run on an existing Kubernetes cluster, deployed by Helm (like most of our other deployments), and worker nodes can be attached and removed as needed.
 I call this _BYO Worker_.

-It has been a while since I've deployed hand built (well automated) clusters - proably around version 1.6~1.7, so before digging in, I wanted to understand what building a cluster looks like today.
+It has been a while since I've deployed hand built (well automated) clusters - probably around version 1.6~1.7, so before digging in, I wanted to understand what building a cluster looks like today.
 That means getting a deeper understanding of the components involved.

-There are many articles explaining how to setup a Kubernetes cluster from scratch, but I will likely be referencing a widely known walkthrough by [Kelsey Hightower][kelsey-hightower] called [Kubernetes the hard way][k8s-hard-mode].
+There are many articles explaining how to setup a Kubernetes cluster from scratch, but I will likely be referencing a widely known walk-through by [Kelsey Hightower][kelsey-hightower] called [Kubernetes the hard way][k8s-hard-mode].

 Let's begin.